 A youth retreat is a time when young people withdraw from their normal activities.
 Under the guidance of the Holy Spirit, this time apart provides youth with an opportunity to encounter Jesus, reflect upon the movement of God in their lives, and formulate their personal response to the call of discipleship received in baptism.

 At Bethlehem Catholic High School we have a strong tradition of retreats.
-We offer the Freshman Overnight, The Sophomore Overnight and the Encounter Weekend Retreats.
+We offer the following retreats:

 Magis is a Latin term for “more” that was adopted by St. Ignatius of Loyola and suggests the spirit of generous excellence in which ministry should be carried on.
 Living the magis calls us to examine how our choices affect others and guides us to make decisions that benefit the greater good.